From Sega Retro

 The original Saturn version was a hit at the time of its release and won a Japan Game of the Year award.
 It sold nearly a million copies, and alongside Virtua Fighter 2, is one of the system's best selling titles.
 It has since become one of the system's most beloved titles.
 In 2015, Dengeki Online, a major video game publication in Japan, did an article recollecting the Saturn's history.
 In it, contributors were asked to name their 20 all-time favorite Saturn games, with Grandia receiving a nearly unanimous recommendation.
 The Saturn version never saw a release outside of Japan.
 However, the PlayStation port, released in 1999, was published in both US and PAL territories.
 In Japan, although the PlayStation port entered the greatest hits line, it did not perform as well in sales numbers as its Saturn counterpart.
 In the west, Grandia was looked at as a cult classic but did not become the phenomenal hit that many english publications were expecting.

-Many gamers in the west view Saturn's quintessential JRPG as either Shining Force III, Dragon Force, or Panzer Dragoon Saga.
-Neither of these became a major success and are among the most sought after games on the system for Saturn RPGs with an english counterpart.
-As with the absence of Grandia's Saturn version for English territories, the lack of success with the Saturn contributed to this problem.
-At the time of its release, Saturn's main competitor for RPG epics was PlayStation's mammoth Final Fantasy VII by SquareSoft (now Square-Enix).
-Although Saturn could never rival the sales of Sony's console and it's highlights, the Japanese market, being more receptive to Saturn, helped usher the lighthearted Grandia into commercial success and there was thought as the system's answer to Final Fantasy VII (as some US outlets even echoed) though the two are quite different in style.
+Many gamers in the west view Saturn's definitive JRPG as either Shining Force III, Dragon Force, or Panzer Dragoon Saga.
+Neither of these became a major success in western territories, and are sought after because of their limited production.
+Saturn was being discontinued in the US when Grandia debuted in Japan, where it continued to be produced until 2001.
+During the 1997-1998 period, Saturn's main competitor for an RPG blockbuster was PlayStation's Final Fantasy VII by SquareSoft (now Square-Enix).
+Although Saturn could never rival the sales of Sony's console and it's highlights, the Japanese market's acceptance of Saturn helped usher the lighthearted Grandia into commercial success.
+In this region, it was viewed as the system's answer to Final Fantasy VII (as some US outlets even suggested) though the two are quite different in style.

 The PS version features some downgraded graphical effects, mostly due to 2D layering.
 For example, the Saturn version has a higher definition battle background.